-The HSP has been prepared to meet the requirements of: U.S. Department of Labor, Occupational Safety and Health Administration (OSHA) standards, Title 29 Code of Federal Regulations (CFR) Part 1910 and 29 CFR Part 1926; and the AFCEE Performance Work Statement (PWS) Performance-Based Remediation (PBR) at Former Griffiss AFB, NY, dated 15 October 2010.
+The HSP has been prepared to meet the requirements of: U.S. Department of Labor, Occupational Safety and Health Administration (OSHA) standards, Title 29 Code of Federal Regulations (CFR) Part 1910 and 29 CFR Part 1926; and the AFCEC Performance Work Statement (PWS) Performance Based-Remediation (PBR) at Former Griffiss AFB, NY, dated 15 October 2010.

-The purpose of the HSP is to identify and evaluate S&H hazards at the project worksite and to prescribe safety control measures to be implemented.
+The purpose of the HSP is to identify and evaluate S&H hazards at the project worksite, to prescribe safety control measures to be implemented, and update for any new sites added to the task order and/or new site activities not addressed under the original plan.
 This plan:

-- ▲ Provides background information related to the project - Assigns responsibilities for HSP implementation - ▲ Identifies site hazards and hazard control measures - ▲ Describes the exposure monitoring program - ▲ Establishes requirements for site control and personal protective equipment (PPE) - Discusses standard safety procedures and designates emergency response plans - A Reviews training, medical surveillance, and record keeping programs to be implemented.
+- Provides background information related to the project - Assigns responsibilities for HSP implementation - ▲ Identifies site hazards and hazard control measures - ▲ Describes the exposure monitoring program - Establishes requirements for site control and personal protective equipment (PPE) - Discusses standard safety procedures and designates emergency response plans - A Reviews training, medical surveillance, and record keeping programs to be implemented.

-The HSP will be primarily implemented by the CAPE Project Manager (PM), Field Team Leader (FTL), Site Safety and Health Officer (SSHO), and Safety and Health Manager (SHM) in coordination with the Contracting Officer's Representative (COR) and Former Griffiss AFB Point of Contact (POC).
+The HSP will be primarily implemented by the CAPE Project Manager (PM), Field Team Leader (FTL), Site Safety and Health Officer (SSHO), and Safety and Health Manager (SHM) in coordination with the Contracting Officer's Representative (COR) and Former Griffiss Air Force Base (AFB) Point of Contact (POC).
 Compliance with the HSP is required of all CAPE personnel, subcontractors, and associated third parties on site.
 A copy of the HSP will be maintained on site during work activities and will be available for inspection and review by site or agency personnel.
 Field personnel will review applicable aspects of the HSP before site work and will sign an "HSP Review" acknowledgment form (see Appendix A - HSP Forms) indicating that they have reviewed the pertinent aspects of the plan.

 The content of the HSP may be revised and/or amended should additional information become available regarding the hazards present at the site and/or should significant changes occur in the scope of work, operational procedures, site hazards, and/or hazard control measures.
-The HSP may be modified by the SSHO upon review and approval of the COR, PM, and SHM.
-Field personnel are informed of changes to the HSP through safety meetings and written addendum or revision to the HSP.